elva-labs/braincells/docs/level-2/hello-world-lambda.md

 ### 6. Scripts

-We often add usefull scripts to the package.json file to simply project management when it comes to things like: deployment, test, and other checks.
+We often add useful scripts to the package.json file to simply project management when it comes to things like: deployment, test, and other checks.

-In our case, we want to add two, one for typechecking, project deployment, and finally teardown (delete).
+In our case, we want to add three, one for typechecking, project deployment, and finally teardown (delete).

 ```json
 // package.json